johnjdavisiv/rmba/README.md

 ![](plots/rmba_demo_figure.png)

-Notice what a mess this is: we have unbalanced and missing data (these were patients with COPD; many could not walk on the treadmill).
-Astute useRs will notice that we didn't even bother to specify `PatientID` and `Activity` as factors, yet `rmba()` will handle all of this just fine, reproducing the numbers in Table 1 of Parker et al. exactly.
+The data are a bit of a mess: we have unbalanced and missing data (these were patients with COPD; many could not walk on the treadmill).
+Astute useRs will notice that we didn't even bother to specify `PatientID` and `Activity` as factors, yet `rmba()` will handle all of this just fine.
 It's still good practice to import your data correctly, of course (factors as factors, and all of that).

 ## Input